Hear.com Review: Prices, Services, and Hearing Aid Models in 2024

 The initial questionnaire and consultation

-Every journey at hear.com starts with the company’s online questionnaire, which hear.com uses to understand your hearing needs, and to determine whether or not you qualify for its 45-day no-risk trial.
-The questionnaire asks about the situations you experience difficulty in, whether you already wear hearing aids, whether you are looking for any specific features, whether you’ve had your hearing tested, and whether you’ve experienced tinnitus.
-There are also questions about your employment status, credit score, insurance coverage, and whether you may have access to military or federal employee programs.
+Every journey at hear.com starts with the company’s online questionnaire, which hear.com uses to understand your hearing needs and determine whether or not you qualify for its 45-day no-risk trial.
+The questionnaire asks about the situations in which you experience difficulty, whether you already wear hearing aids, whether you are looking for any specific features, whether you’ve had your hearing tested, and whether you’ve experienced tinnitus.
+Further questions explore your employment status, credit score, insurance coverage, and whether you may have access to military or federal employee programs.

 People who choose to proceed without a phone consultation can book their appointment online after completing the initial questionnaire.
-However, if this is your first hearing aid, we strongly recommend that you speak with one of hear.com’s consultants, as they can help you sort out insurance and payment details and ensure you’re choosing the best hearing aid for your situation.
+However, if this is your first hearing aid, we strongly recommend that you speak with one of hear.com’s consultants.
+They can help you sort out insurance and payment details and ensure you’re choosing the best hearing aid for your situation.

 Seeing a local provider